alfem/telegram-downloader-bot/README.md

 A Telegram bot for file downloading automation

-If you have got an Internet connected computer or NAS and you want to automate file downloading from Telegram channels, this bot is for you.
-You can share photos with it and the bot will download them as well.
+If you have got an Internet connected computer or a NAS and you want to automate file downloading from Telegram channels, this bot is for you.
+You can share photos, audios, or small files with it and the bot will download them as well.

+IMPORTANT: Telegram set up a limit to the size a bot can download (20Mb currently).
+If you plan to download big files, a bot will not work.
+Take a look on my alternative project:  https://github.com/alfem/telegram-download-daemon

+## Installation

 Just create a new Telegram bot (https://core.telegram.org/bots), edit this script and fill in the fields: